palash-kumar/palash-kumar/README.md

 # 👋 Hi, I'm Palash Kumar

 💻 **Senior Software Engineer** specializing in building secure, scalable applications across web, mobile, and enterprise platforms.
-Experienced in Java, Spring Boot, Hibernate, React, and Flutter, with a proven track record in ERP systems, ISP billing APIs, hotspot management, biometric attendance, and full‑stack business apps.
-Specialized in application security with Spring Security, JWT, and role‑based access controls, ensuring robust authentication and safe integrations with payment gateways and external devices.
-Skilled in DevOps automation using Docker, Jenkins, GitLab CI/CD, and GitHub Actions, with monitoring expertise in Grafana and Prometheus to deliver reliable, high‑availability systems.
+- Experienced in Java, Spring Boot, Hibernate, React, and Flutter, with a proven track record in ERP systems, ISP billing APIs, hotspot management, biometric attendance, and full‑stack business apps.
+- Specialized in application security with Spring Security, JWT, and role‑based access controls, ensuring robust authentication and safe integrations with payment gateways and external devices.
+- Skilled in DevOps automation using Docker, Jenkins, GitLab CI/CD, and GitHub Actions, with monitoring using Grafana and Prometheus to deliver reliable, high‑availability systems.

 ---